Byju's: Acquisitions

 In September 2020, Byju's acquires virtual labs simulation startup LabInApp.

 In February 2021, Byju's acquires Mumbai-based doubt clearing platform Scholr.

-In April 2021, Byju's acquired test prep firm Aakash Educational Services Ltd. in an estimated cash and stock deal.
-Aakash's founders and Blackstone Group will receive minority stakes in Byju's as part of the deal.
+In April 2021, Byju's acquired test prep firm Aakash Educational Services Ltd(AESL). in an estimated cash and stock deal.
+Aakash's founders and Blackstone Group received minority stakes in Byju's as part of the deal.However, AESL is no longer owned by Byju's and functions independently post significant reduction in the stake of Byju's.

 In July 2021, Byju's acquired American-based kids learning platform Epic! in a cash-and-stock deal.
 The Epic acquisition was part of Byju's foray into the overseas market, from where it expects annual revenue of per financial year.

 In July 2021, Byju's acquired Singapore-based higher education platform Great Learning at a cost of and after-school learning app Toppr.